Reduction of Class Activation Uncertainty with Background Information: Contribution

 The training stage considers the extra background class, as shown in Fig. \ref{Chart}(c).
 However, we do not consider the score on the background class ($S_b$) in the test phase.
-As the problem is a classification problem, we consider the maximum index of $S_c$ values as the predicted class.
+As the problem is a classification problem, we consider the index of the maximum $S_c$ value as the predicted class.